Configuring Event Brokers in Event Portal

 To configure a DMQ for another Solace event queue, perform these steps:

-1. Configure a Solace event queue according to the instructions for Adding an Event Queue to an Application in Designer.
+1. Configure a Solace event queue according to the instructions for Adding a Queue to an Application in Designer.

 2. In the configuration for your queue, set the following values: